What is an In-Frame Kitchen?

 There’s something about the way each door and drawer has its own carefully crafted frame that makes each and everyone look special.
 The time, effort and craftsmanship that has gone into each kitchen unit are immediately obvious.

-The framing of each door and drawer transforms what is normally just ordinary, run of the mill parts of a kitchen into a design statement in their own right.
+Each door and drawer's framing normally transforms just ordinary, run of the mill parts of a kitchen into a design statement in their own right.

 The craftsmanship and gorgeous design of an in-frame kitchen combine to produce a luxurious kitchen that will have you beaming with pride for years to come.